Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Asymptotic Testing Performance Limits

-\begin{remark} Because Theorem \ref{thm_performance_limits_FNN_based_detector_with_tanh} does not make any particular assumptions w.r.t. the input hypotheses, it applies to any binary classification AI/ML problem solved using a deep FNN with ReLU and Tanh activation that has been trained with hinge loss and \texttt{SGD}, \texttt{SGD with momentum}, \texttt{RMSProp}, or \texttt{Adam} after being initialized with a Gaussian initializer such as \texttt{LeCun normal} or \texttt{He normal}. \end{remark}
+\begin{remark} Theorem \ref{thm_performance_limits_FNN_based_detector_with_tanh} is applicable to any binary classification AI/ML problem solved using a deep FNN with ReLU and Tanh activation that has been trained with hinge loss and \texttt{SGD}, \texttt{SGD with momentum}, \texttt{RMSProp}, or \texttt{Adam} after being initialized with a Gaussian initializer such as \texttt{LeCun normal} or \texttt{He normal}, since it does not make any assumptions w.r.t. the input hypotheses. \end{remark}